CWG-DS/Clipboard-Health/README.md

 **Data Generation**

 Given that both Decline and Accepted ride request both exhibit a Gaussian/Normal distribution we are able to generate further data points based on the characteristics (mean and standard deviation) of their respective distributions.
 We will therefore recreate these distributions with a sample size of 100.000.000 data points per condition.
-This will enable us to generate a more accurate estimate of which rides were accepted/declined for every driver pay range as well as increasing our sensitivity as we will be able to create smaller intervals (0.01$ instead of the previously used 1$ range).
+This will enable us to generate a more accurate estimate of which rides were accepted/declined for every Driver Pay range as well as increasing our sensitivity as we will be able to create smaller intervals (0.01$ instead of the previously used 1$ range).
 Our new data distributions are as follows:

 <img src="Images\Data_Generation.png" alt="drawing"/>